snl-dakota/dakota/docs/user/usingdakota/advanced/advancedsimulationcodeinterfaces.rst

-``src/ScilabInterface.[CH]`` directory, and must be enabled at compile time when building Dakota from source by setting ``DAKOTA_SCILAB:BOOL=ON``, and setting appropriate environment variables at compile and run time as described in in .
+``src/ScilabInterface.[CH]`` directory, and must be enabled at compile time when building Dakota from source by setting ``DAKOTA_SCILAB:BOOL=ON``, and setting appropriate environment variables at compile and run time as described in ``README.Scilab`` in ``dakota/share/dakota/examples/users/Scilab/linked/``.
 This directory also contains examples for the Rosenbrock and PID problems.

 A few things to note about these examples: